efarish/portfolio/llm/corrective_rag/README.md

 # Architecture

+To simulate a production deployment for the demonstration above, I deployed the application to AWS EKS.

 A microservice architecture was used where the frontend Streamlit client and LLM service were deployed to different endpoints.

-# Deployment

-To simulate a production deployment for the demonstration above, I deployed the application to AWS EKS.
+These endpoints were deployed to AWS EKS with a NGINX ingress controller providing endpoint access and routing.